particle-iot/docs/src/content/tutorials/product-tools/organizations.md

 team, and a centralized billing account.
 With an Organization, you can:
 - **Centralize visibility and control** by housing many Particle projects underneath a single, shared account
 - **Collaborate at scale** through tiered team management and cascading role based access controls (RBAC)

+Organizations are available in the Growth and Enterprise Tiers.
+Products that were started in the Free Tier in an individual account can be migrated to an Organization when upgrading to Growth or Enterprise.

 ## Setting up your Organization